mishbarker/Solo_Project_A3/README.md

 Numbering coincides with above list.

-1.a) Home page has a list of categories of products.
+1. a) Home page has a list of categories of products.
 After clicking on a category the home page displays products from that category (AJAX - I think).

 1. b) In nav bar, there are options for About, Artists (shows bios and their art products on a new page), Contact.